-Section 146C.2 radically restricts access to abortion care.
-The law requires providers to determine whether a "fetal heartbeat" is present, and if it is "detectable," the law prohibits an abortion.
-18 The law defines "fetal heartbeat" to mean "cardiac activity . . . of the fetal heart."
-Section 146C.2 reflects a misunderstanding by the Legislature of key medical issues and terminology.
-The Legislature's position is that the definition of "fetal heartbeat" includes the embryonic cardiac activity that occurs as a result of electrical flickering of a portion of the embryonic tissue, which typically is detectable at approximately six weeks' gestation.
-However, as a matter of medical science, a fetal heartbeat exists only after the chambers of the heart have developed and can be detected via ultrasound, which typically occurs around 17 to 20 weeks' gestation.20
+Section 146E.2 radically restricts access to abortion care.
+The law requires providers to determine whether a "fetal heartbeat" is present, and if it is "detectable," the law prohibits an abortion.18 The law defines "fetal heartbeat" to mean "cardiac activity . . . of the fetal heart."19 Section 146E.2 reflects a misunderstanding by the Legislature of key medical issues and terminology.
+The Legislature defined "fetal heartbeat" to include the embryonic cardiac activity that occurs as a result of electrical flickering of an early portion of the embryonic tissue that over time will develop into the fetal heart, which typically is detectable at approximately six weeks' gestation.
+However, as a matter of medical science, fetal cardiac development is extremely complex and continues throughout pregnancy.20 Ultimately, the Legislature made an arbitrary determination as to when a fetal heartbeat exists, one that does not reflect how cardiac activity is viewed in the actual practice of medicine.

-18 Iowa Code § 146C.2(1)(b)(1)-(2).
+18 Iowa Code § 146E.2(1)(a).

-19 Id. § 146C.1(2).
+19 Id. § 146E.1(2).

-Section 146C.2 will prevent many pregnant patients who want abortions from obtaining them.
+Section 146E.2 will prevent many pregnant patients who want abortions from obtaining them.
 First, many people do not know they are pregnant by six weeks' gestational age, or only learn that they are pregnant shortly before that window closes.
 The gestational age of a pregnancy is measured in weeks from the first day of a person's last menstrual period.
 The average menstrual cycle is four weeks long, which means that at six weeks' gestation, a person would be only two weeks from a missed period.
 And for a variety of reasons - including stress, obesity, thyroid dysfunction, and premature ovarian failure - many people experience irregular menstrual cycles.21 Also, adolescents may have cycles that are six weeks or longer in early menstrual life.22 As a result of these variations in cycle length, a person might not even notice a missed period before six weeks have passed.
 Further, nearly half of the pregnancies in the United States are unplanned,23 and many pregnant patients may not realize they are pregnant based on other symptoms (either because they do not associate symptoms such as nausea or vomiting with pregnancy, or because they do not experience these symptoms before six weeks).24

-See ACOG, ACOG Guide to Language and Abortion 1 (Mar.
+20 See ACOG, ACOG Guide to Language and Abortion 1 (Mar.
 2022).

-See Jinju Bae et al., Factors Associated with Menstrual Cycle Irregularity and Menopause, 18 BMC Women's Health 1, 2 (2018).
+21 See Jinju Bae et al., Factors Associated with Menstrual Cycle Irregularity and Menopause, 18 BMC Women's Health 1, 2 (2018).